 Techniques for a Facelift Revision Procedure

 Perhaps the most common revision facelift technique is the superficial musculoaponeurotic system (SMAS) facelift.
 Although it can be done as an initial facelift procedure, it is ideal for correcting the look that may come from the older, more traditional facelift techniques.
-Rather than only using the epidural and superficial tissue and fat layers to lift the face, an SMAS facelift goes deeper into the underlying tissue and muscle structure in a shape that runs from the cheek, back to the ears, and then down around to the neck.
-The SMAS technique pulls in a more upward direction, thus placing significantly less stress on the incisions around the ears and allowing for a softer, more natural drape of skin over the cheeks, jaw line, and neck.
+Rather than only using the epidural and superficial tissue and fat layers to lift the face, a SMAS facelift goes deeper into the underlying tissue and muscle structure in a shape that runs from the cheek, back to the ears, and then down around to the neck.
+The SMAS technique pulls in a more upward direction, thus placing significantly less stress on the incisions around the ears and allowing for a softer, more natural drape of skin over the cheeks, jawline, and neck.

 Although a facelift surgical procedure carries risks, most patients are ultimately happy with their initial outcome from surgery.
 For those patients who are not satisfied, Dr. Marin can provide solutions that will give them the initial appearance that they wanted.

-To schedule a facelift revision consultation, contact Marin Aesthetics today.1:25 PM
+To schedule a facelift revision consultation, contact Marin Aesthetics today.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.